skial/haxe.io/src/events/gamedev101.md

 jump the way he does?
 Why is it fun to play?
 How can we replicate this?

-The course centres around participant discussion and Dan regularly makes comparisons to videogames that are known and loved by all.
+The course centres around participant discussion and Dan regularly makes comparisons to video games that are known and loved by all.
 You’ll learn why the simplest games can still be a joy to play (and how easy they are to make).